 Participants direct FMTC to invest their contributions, the participating employer's matching contributions and associated earnings (losses) among various investment options.
-At December 31, 2009, investment options consist of 25 mutual funds, the USEC Stock Fund and a managed fund of short-term bonds and other fixed income securities (the USEC Stable Value Fund).
-Participant contributions to the USEC Stock Fund are limited to 20 percent of their total contributions and participants are restricted from making additional contributions into the USEC Stock Fund if the balance in their USEC Stock Fund account exceeds 20 percent of their total account value.
+At December 31, 2010, investment options consist of 26 mutual funds, the USEC Stock Fund and a managed fund of short-term bonds and other fixed income securities (Fidelity Managed Income Portfolio II or MIP II).
+Participant contributions to the USEC Stock Fund are limited to 20% of a participant's total contributions and participants are restricted from making additional contributions into the USEC Stock Fund if the balance in their USEC Stock Fund account exceeds 20% of their total account value.